Phd (University of Nottingham, 2009)

 lynn.kozak [at] mcgill.ca (Email)

 Lynn Kozak works on archaic and classical ancient Greek literature, as well as its receptions, translations, and comparisons with contemporary texts.
-After their monograph, Experiencing Hektor: Character in the Iliad, released in 2016 with Bloomsbury Academic (open-access here) compared the Iliad's serial poetics to those of contemporary North American narrative television, they have also continued to work in television and media studies.
+After their monograph, Experiencing Hektor: Character in the Iliad, released in 2016 with Bloomsbury Academic (open-access here) compared the Iliad's serial poetics to those of contemporary North American narrative television, they have also continued to work in television and media studies, with interests in horror, queer studies, and poetics.
+They are a member of the FQRSC-funded horror research team CORÉRISC, an associate editor of the journal Monstrum, and they serve on boards of editors for journals Humanities and Pnyx as well as for the book series 21st century Horror for University of Edinburgh Press.

-Recent publications (since 2018) include the co-edited volume The Classics in Modernist Translation with Miranda Hickman, and articles on H.D.'s translations of Greek tragic choruses (with Miranda Hickman), Homeric fandom in Greek tragedy, the politics of FOX's The Exorcist, how Lucifer's supernatural protagonists subvert procedural expectations, reconsidering parallel narrative strategies between ancient epic and contemporary North American serial television, Stranger Things' (Netflix) "binge-able narrative" (with Martin Zeller-Jacques), and the reception of Achilles and Patroklos in NBC's Hannibal.
-Works-in-progress include articles and book chapters on the shows of Robert and Michelle King, Homeric translation, performance, and dramaturgy, the vortex in Homer, Iliad 17, queer Homeric receptions (with Bruce King), and representations of American police violence in supernatural procedurals Lucifer and Evil.
+Recent publications (since 2018) include the co-edited volume The Classics in Modernist Translation with Miranda Hickman, the edited volume Scapegoat Carnivale's Tragic Triology, and articles and book chapters on H.D.'s translations of Greek tragic choruses (with Miranda Hickman), Homeric fandom in Greek tragedy, the politics of FOX's The Exorcist, how Lucifer's supernatural protagonists subvert procedural expectations, reconsidering parallel narrative strategies between ancient epic and contemporary North American serial television, Stranger Things' (Netflix) "binge-able narrative" (with Martin Zeller-Jacques), the reception of Achilles and Patroklos in NBC's Hannibal, showrunners Robert and Michelle King and their platform poetics, Homeric translation, queer Homeric receptions (with Bruce King), responses to racialised American police violence in supernatural procedurals Lucifer and Evil, and Iliad 17.

 From January-August 2018, Kozak translated and performed the whole Iliad in weekly serial instalments, as part of an FRQSC-funded project "Previously On...The Iliad"; all performances are available to view on youtube.
 They also performed a version of the Apologoi from the Odyssey as part of the 2019 Festival Interculturel du Conte.